Aleks272/PWP-Webbipojat/README.md

 # Linting

 You can run `pylint` for the API with the command `pylint project_watchlist` in the root folder of this project.

+# Deployment

+The API and client can be deployed to Rahti by using the configurations provided in folder `deployment`.

+The API server needs a secret for connecting to the MongoDB instance.
+In order to make this work, we need to use Kubernetes secrets.
+After putting the MongoDB connection string to `.env` file in project root directory, we can use the following command to create a secret that the deployment expects to have in order to connect to MongoDB:

+`oc create secret generic watchlist-secrets --from-env-file .env`

+Note!
+The connection string in `.env` should not be in quotes (e.g `" "`) otherwise the deployment fails.

+After doing this, we can just create the deployment by running this command (assuming we are still in root folder):

+`oc apply -f deployment/deployment.yml`

+Done!
+The deployment should now be created.
+Our own deployment is running at [https://watchlists-pwp-course-webbipojat.2.rahtiapp.fi/](https://watchlists-pwp-course-webbipojat.2.rahtiapp.fi/)